-If your modified adjusted gross income (MAGI) falls below $186,000 (married filing jointly) or $118,000 (single) you can contribute up to $5,500 individually ($6,500 if you are over 50) to a Roth IRA each year.
+If your modified adjusted gross income (MAGI) is below $193,000 (married filing jointly) or $122,000 (single), you can contribute up to $6,000 ($7,000 if you’re age 50 or over) to a Roth IRA in 2019.

 Reasons People Make Ineligible Contributions

 Improper conversions can also be a problem.
 Suppose you transfer money to a Roth IRA that isn’t eligible because you failed to take a required minimum distribution (RMD) before you did so.
-This would be considered an ineligible contribution.
+This would also be considered an ineligible contribution.

 The penalty for an ineligible contribution is 6% of the ineligible amount.
-You pay this penalty when you file your income tax return using Form 5329.
+You pay this penalty when you file your income tax return using IRS Form 5329.

 Understanding Net Income Attributable (NIA)

-Also, be aware that the NIA must be included as part of your taxable income for the year in question—even if you physically withdraw it between Jan.
+Also, be aware that the NIA must be included as part of your taxable income for the year in question—even if you withdraw it between Jan.
 1 and April 15 of the following year.

 The Best Solution

-The best solution for an ineligible contribution is to move it (plus any NIA) into a Traditional IRA before your tax deadline.
+The best solution for an ineligible contribution is to move it (plus any NIA) into a traditional IRA before your tax deadline.

 If that’s not an option, withdraw the funds and invest them elsewhere before your tax deadline.
 If you haven’t maxed out your contribution to your company 401(k), you may be able to contribute it there, if permitted.

 The other options will result in a minimum of a one-year tax hit, but offer a way to “stop the bleeding” by preventing an ongoing annual 6% penalty.
-For more see: What to Do If You Contribute Too Much to Your Roth IRA